MudiLukman/news-archive/README.md

-"# A java based news extraction and archival system with search engine"
+"# A news extraction and archival system with JavaFX as the frontend"